gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

-*And then one day Saknus destroyed us.
+And then one day Saknus destroyed us.
 When the sun was so strong that it shone all night the Nukiliyorongbo gathered to trade and arrange marriages and welcome new shamans.
 There was singing and dancing
-and games of skill as young men and women tried to impress skeptical mothers and fathers.*
+and games of skill as young men and women tried to impress skeptical mothers and fathers.

-*My brother Walks-In-Storm won easily at spear-throwing and running, but I did not compete.
+My brother Walks-In-Storm won easily at spear-throwing and running, but I did not compete.
 I was preparing to receive the scars of a shaman.
-"I am sorry you have no ancestors to wrestle," I said to Saknus.*
+"I am sorry you have no ancestors to wrestle," I said to Saknus.

-*He smiled.
+He smiled.
 After four years among us,
 he still showed his teeth when he did this.
 "The stars are such as they have not been in many years, Holds-On-Too-Long," he said.
 "Who knows what might happen?"
-Then he laughed and I laughed with him, for what did the stars have to do with magic?*
+Then he laughed and I laughed with him, for what did the stars have to do with magic?

-*I went out the next morning onto the tundra with my mother and two other shamans.
+I went out the next morning onto the tundra with my mother and two other shamans.
 I returned that evening with a crusted wound on each cheek and a tooth from my grandmother's father on a thong around my neck.
-His spirit had faded so much that he could barely light a fire, but I had never been prouder.*
+His spirit had faded so much that he could barely light a fire, but I had never been prouder.

-*We came back to find people gathered around the field in the center of the camp.
+We came back to find people gathered around the field in the center of the camp.
-"The stranger is going to show us a new game," my brother said, scowling.*
+"The stranger is going to show us a new game," my brother said, scowling.

-*Saknus had drawn a complicated pattern on the field with sand, a star with five points enclosed in a circle.
+Saknus had drawn a complicated pattern on the field with sand, a star with five points enclosed in a circle.
 Strange symbols ringed it,
 and torch stakes stood at each point.
 He waved to us and smiled,
-then raised his arm into the air.*
+then raised his arm into the air.

-*Suddenly his hand was covered with flame.
+Suddenly his hand was covered with flame.
 People oohed and aahed around us as Saknus lit each of the torches in turn.
 "How does he do this?"
 Walks-In-Storm demanded.
-"You said he could not wrestle!"*
+"You said he could not wrestle!"

-*My mother shook her head.
+My mother shook her head.
 "He is not wrestling," she said.
-"I do not know what he is doing."*
+"I do not know what he is doing."

-*When all the torches were lit the fire on Saknus's hand flickered out.
+When all the torches were lit
+the fire on Saknus's hand flickered out.
-He closed his eyes and let hell loose upon us.*
+He closed his eyes and let hell loose upon us.

-*My uncle was standing beside me.
+My uncle was standing beside me.
 He screamed and fell to the ground, clawing at his throat.
-I saw a dim form sitting astride him, strangling him with four hands while smoke poured from its eyes.*
+I saw a dim form sitting astride him, strangling him with four hands while smoke poured from its eyes.

-"He's killing us!" my brother shouted as other shamans doubled over or simply collapsed.
+He's killing us!" my brother shouted as other shamans doubled over or simply collapsed.
 He threw his spear.
-It faltered and fell to the earth outside Saknus's circle.*
+It faltered and fell to the earth outside Saknus's circle.

-*People ran from the field.
+People ran from the field.
 I did not.
 Sworn only that day,
 I was still a shaman.
-I called the one ancestor I had, as the other shamans called those whose bones they carried, but none could batter through the wall Saknus had created.*
+I called the one ancestor I had, as the other shamans called those whose bones they carried, but none could batter through the wall Saknus had created.

-*When it finally ended,
+When it finally ended,
 two dozen shamans and many others lay dead on the grass.
 I stood there with tears on my face, unable even to curse Saknus in my rage.
-He opened his eyes and smiled.*
+He opened his eyes and smiled.

-*"Holds-On-Too-Long," he said approvingly, ignoring the spears, rocks, and corpses that lay around him.
+"Holds-On-Too-Long," he said approvingly, ignoring the spears, rocks, and corpses that lay around him.
 "Good.
 Very good.
-You are going to help me now."*
+You are going to help me now."

-*Spirit hands closed around my throat.*
+Spirit hands closed around my throat.

 ---